 Finally, why not do something super fly by adding extra glass or acrylic?
 With this option, your art is “sandwiched” between two pieces of glass or two pieces of acrylic.
 If the glass is larger than the artwork, you’ll have a clear border around the image, allowing you to see through to the wall behind the picture frame generating a “hover” impression.
 Pretty cool effect!

 There you have it!
 Four ways to take your custom frame to the next level.
 Simple, right?
-That’s our mission here at Frame Destination — to make your life a little easier and arty-er.
+That’s our aim here at Frame Destination — to make your life a little easier and a lot more creative.

 Have you taken advantage of these advanced options?
 Let us know how it went in the comments below, or share your art with us on social media be using the hashtag #Framedestination.
 We’d love to see your tricked out creations.